ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 7-zip is a file compression tool that works much faster than your native Windows tools.

 1. Go to the [7-zip download page](https://www.7-zip.org/)
-1. Install using default directory
+1. Install using defaults
 1. Launch 7-zip

 ### __Install Preconfigured VS Code__
 VS Code is an easily customizable IDE with many extensions and a large community.
 The preconfigured version you will download will already have ESP-IDF installed.

 {: .highlight}
 Do this even if you already have VS Code to minimize environment setup issues.
 Installing the ESP-IDF extension manually may result in unecessary debugging.
 {: .callout-red}

 1. Download zip folder from Box TODO insert box link
-1. Unzip the file to your C: drive (this **will** take a while unless you use 7-zip)
+1. Unzip the file to your C: drive
+{: .highlight}
+This **will** take a while unless you use 7-zip.
+[How do I use 7-zip?](TODO link) {: .callout-red}
 1. Launch the "containerized" VS Code by running the Code.exe file in the unzipped folder
 1. In the top menu bar of VS Code, click `File` > `Open Folder`
 1. Use VS Code to open the folder where you cloned the Robotathon repository (“RobotathonESP32” by default)